Badagas: Culture

 Throughout the district the Badagas live in nearly 400 villages, called Hattis.

 Thundu (a white piece of cloth) and Seeley forms an integral part of the attire of the Badugu women.

 Badugas marry within their community and follow their own marriage traditions.
 Their important festival is Devva Habba.
 Devva Habba provides significant insights into the origin of Badugas.
 They have certain rules and regulations to be followed in implementing their cultural rituals from the birth of a child and follows through functions like puberty, marriage, naming ceremony, seventh-month pregnancy, housewarming, and finally in death.

 They worship their seven founding ancestors under the name Hethappa or Hetha.

 During time of early 1900s they were known to swear very solemn oaths by the Sri Mariamman temple.
 For this they bathed, brought coconut and fruit, and killed an animal.
 The head they put on the step of the shrine, and from seven feet off they would walk to the temple step and put out the light that was shining in front of the idol.
 Even the Britisher judges, in court, would also abide by this practice and occasionally send witnesses to do this ritual along with a Court official to ensure they were telling the truth.
 Even today they place great reverence in Sri Mariamman: in April they celebrate a car festival at the Sri Mariamman temple in Ooty when they pull the car with the image of Sri Mariamman to their music and dance.

 Language

 The Badaga language is spoken by the Badaga community.
 The language is closely related to Kannada.
 LACITO in Paris houses numerous varieties of Badaga stories and songs collected over the past two decades.

 Education

 Several Badaga have become officials in various parts of the Indian Government.

-Former Lok Sabha MP, the late Smt.
-Akkamma Devi, was the first Badaga woman to graduate from college and represented the Nilgiris Lok Sabha constituency from 1962 to 1967.
+Former Lok Sabha MP, the late Akkamma Devi, was the first Badaga woman to graduate from college and represented the Nilgiris Lok Sabha constituency from 1962 to 1967.
 Belli Lakshmi Ramakrishnan M.A. was the first Badaga woman post graduate in social work, and went on to be the first woman gazetted officer to serve in the Tamil Nadu State Government Department of Health and Family Welfare.